elifnurafsar/ImageProcessingUsingMatlab_no1/README.md

   In this task I tried `` img_res = imresize(I, 1.7, 'bicubic'); `` function but cannot write code for this interpolation.

   -In third (5th) task I code bilinear and nearest neighbor interpolation methods for rgb images.
 In this section I just added one for foop for (3'rd) rgb dimension to old functions.For each pixel in image I processed each red, green and blue values and added these values to my new 3 dimensioned matrice's color-rgb- dimension.
-    Here is an example from neaarest neighbor for rgb images function:
+    Here is an example from nearest neighbor for rgb images function:

     ``